savaslabs/savaslabs.github.io/README.md

 you can update the build command in the `build:jekyll:local` task to include the `--drafts` tag.

+## Image Optimization

+To avoid optimizing images each time the site is built, locally or in Travis, we're committing optimized images to the `_assets` directory.
+When you add a new image, be sure to run `gulp optimize:images` to optimize the new image.
+When you commit an image, the pre-commit hook will remind you to do this.

 ## Git workflow

 ### Branches